Isothiocyanate

 In organic chemistry, isothiocyanate is a functional group as found in compounds with the formula R\sN=C=S. Isothiocyanates are the more common isomers of thiocyanates, which have the formula R\sS\sC≡N.

 Occurrence

 Many isothiocyanates from plants are produced by enzymatic conversion of metabolites called glucosinolates.
 A prominent natural isothiocyanate is allyl isothiocyanate, also known as mustard oils.

 Cruciferous vegetables, such as bok choy, broccoli, cabbage, cauliflower, kale, and others, are rich sources of glucosinolate precursors of isothiocyanates.

 Structure

 The N=C and C=S distances are 117 and 158 pm.
 By contrast, in methyl thiocyanate, N≡C and C\sS distances are 116 and 176 pm.

 Typical bond angles for C\sN=C in aryl isothiocyanates are near 165°.
 Again, the thiocyanate isomers are quite different with C\sS\sC angle near 100°.
 In both isomers the SCN angle approaches 180°.

 Synthesis

-Allyl thiocyanate isomerizes to the isothiocyanate: